NyKepler/CerCNsig/README.md

 #### 8. [CerCNsig_all](https://github.com/NyKepler/CerCNsig/tree/main/Tools/CNsignatures/Archived) validation and comparison Version 1

 Next we will perform similar validation for the CerCNsig.
-The CerCNsig version 1 using all HGSC VS samples to extract the components (32) and signatures (6).
+The CerCNsig version 1 using all HGSC Cervical samples to extract the components (32) and signatures (6).

  	1. Generate CerCNsig_all from the HGSC tumor samples.
 	2. Generate CerCNsig from HGSC tumor samples contains TF.
 	3. Generate CerCNsig from BritROC hq samples.
 	4. Reorder component and plot heatmap.
-	5. Compare CerCNsig_all across Britroc, HGSC tumor and HGSC VS
+	5. Compare CerCNsig_all across Britroc, HGSC tumor and HGSC Cervical
 	6. Compare CerCNsig_all component weights: one histogram for each signature, containing the relative weighting of each of the components, colour coded by the feature distribution they come from.
 	7. Compare CerCNsig_all to the CNsig
 	8. Underlying Feature distributions of different sample sets